awsautomation/dev-picluster/README.md

 # Automatic Container failover to other hosts

 This feature will automatically migrate a container to another host after three failed heartbeat attempts.
 It is recommended to use a Git repository for your Dockerfile's to easily build and move containers across nodes.
-For applications require data persistence, it is best to use a distributed filesytem like GlusterFS or NFS so the container will have access to it;s data on any host.
+For applications require data persistence using Docker volumes, it is best to use a distributed filesytem like GlusterFS or NFS so the container will have access to it's data on any host.

 ### Overview of the process.